Abyssinia Crisis

-A map of Ethiopian Empire, the land at the centre of the crisis.
+A map of the Ethiopian Empire, the land at the centre of the crisis, in 1930.

 The Abyssinia Crisis, (Note: አቢሲኒያ ቀውስ; La crisi abissina) also known in Italy as the Walwal incident, (Note: Incidente di Ual Ual; also variously transliterated as Welwel or Walwaal) was an international crisis in 1935 that originated in a dispute over the town of Walwal, which then turned into a conflict between the Kingdom of Italy and the Ethiopian Empire (then commonly known as "Abyssinia").
 The League of Nations ruled against Italy and voted for economic sanctions, but they were never fully applied.
 Italy ignored the sanctions, quit the League and ultimately annexed and occupied Abyssinia after it had won the Second Italo-Ethiopian War.
 The crisis is generally regarded as having discredited the League.